 Shark Teeth Hunting at Blinds Pass Beach

-Not my thing, but kids love it and the locals and guests all claim to find an abundance of shark teeth here!
-Blind Pass Beach is often cited as one of the best beaches for shark teeth in Florida!
+Not my thing, but kids love it, and the locals and guests all claim to find an abundance of shark teeth here!
+Blind Pass Beach is often cited as one of Florida’s best beaches for shark teeth!

 Charlotte Sports Park

 The Tampa Bay Rays hold spring training in the newly renovated Charlotte Sports Park.
 In addition to the Charlotte Stone Crabs, the Sports Park is home to the Tampa Bay Rays’ Class A-Advanced affiliate, the Tampa Bay Rays’ Charlotte Stone Crabs.
 Family-friendly, gleaming improvements have been made to the stadium.